liran4200/safe-pairing-app/README.md

-⚠️ ***Important!
-Since Jan 1st 2019, eosio/eos-dev docker image in docker hub is deprecated.
-Starting from that time, safe-pairing-app is building its own docker image based on eos and eosio.cdt instead of pulling eosio/eos-dev.*** ⚠️

 # Overview
 SafePairing demonstrates the eosio platform running a blockchain as a local single node test net with a DApp, SafePairing.
 SafePairing allows users to compare DNA sequences between 2 users.